-Candiece Milford is the Managing Director of Marketing at Rhoda Goldman Plaza, a senior living community in San Francisco, and AHWGO’s board president.
+Candiece Milford is the Managing Director of Marketing at Rhoda Goldman Plaza, as senior living community in San Francisco and AHWGO’s board president.
 She recently wrote a beautiful and insightful blog post about the need for help for the oldest of old in this period of social isolation for Chip Conley’s Wisdom Well.
 It was published on July 25.
 Read the full text below.

 When you’re 102 and a thread of your carefully constructed life is arbitrarily pulled, the resilience of the weave can give way very rapidly.
 Such is the case of Shirley, a resident in a community for older adults.
 In the mere two months of having to shelter in her apartment due to the coronavirus, she went from being mildly confused to completely lost.

 There is no “Zoom-ing” out of this kind of decline at her age.
 It is vivid proof that social isolation is a very serious health challenge in this country, particularly with the “silver tsunami” starting to crest.
 It happens quickly and is irreversible for the oldest of old.
 What a way to spend the last days of your life.

 The COVID generated mandate to “shelter in place” was the tipping point for Shirley.
 Mostly in her apartment for two months with meals delivered, personal shopping, daily activities provided, Zoom calls with her family and doctor . . . none of it was enough.
 What she needed were the casual, interpersonal contact and conversations, movies, lectures and walks outside in the neighborhood she relied upon to keep her mentally acute.
 As her world shrunk to the garden and her apartment, she resorted to her bed, depressed, lost and her health began to decline.
 She just moved to the Memory Caring section and is continuing to lose ground.
 (Shirley subsequently passed away in June.)